 What is ISO 13485:2016 Medical Devices?

-ISO 13485:2016 specifies requirements for a quality management system for organizations involved in one or more stages of the life cycle of medical devices.
-13485:2016 is a quality management system for medical devices and includes requirements for regulatory purposes.
+ISO 13485:2016 specifies requirements for a quality management system for organizations involved in one or more life cycle stages of medical devices.
+It is a quality management system for medical devices and includes requirements for regulatory purposes.

 ISO 13485:2016 is structured similarly to ISO 9001:2008 and does not follow Annex SL.